 1.1 Term of Service.
 This Agreement shall become effective on hour ending ("HE") 0100, Eastern Prevailing Time ("EPT") on September 1, 2000 and shall remain in effect through HE 2400, EPT, on May 31, 2001 and terminate on this date at this time ("Transaction Period").

 1.2 Conditions to the Effective Date of the Term of Service.
-This Agreement shall become effective upon the approval of the BUYER’s Board and the New Hampshire Public Utilities Commission ("PUC") issuance of an order authorizing the BUYER to charge to and collect from its members all costs and charges associated with this Agreement.
+[This Agreement shall become effective upon the issuance of an order (the "Order") by New Hampshire Public Utilities Commission ("PUC") [approving this Agreement.]

-As soon as is reasonably possible following the execution of this Agreement, BUYER shall request that the PUC issue an order authorizing NHEC to charge to and collect from its members all costs and charges associated with the Agreement.
-SELLER agrees not to oppose such a request and, upon BUYER’s request, to provide commercially reasonable support for such request.
+As soon as is reasonably possible following the execution of this Agreement but in no event later than _________, 2000, BUYER shall request that the PUC issue the Order .
+BUYER agrees that it shall use all commercially reasonable efforts to cause the PUC to issue the Order as soon as practicably possible.
+SELLER agrees not to oppose such a request and, upon BUYER’s request, to provide commercially reasonable support for such request provided, however, in no event shall BUYER be required to change the terms of this Agreement and/or to incur any additional costs or expenses.
 Except as set forth in the Article 1.2.
-SELLER shall have no obligations hereunder if PUC fails to issue the order as requested by BUYER.
+Neither Party shall have no obligations hereunder if PUC fails to issue the Order as requested by BUYER.

 In the event that the PUC requires changes to any provision of this Agreement which create a material adverse impact on either Party, the adversely impacted Party may seek to negotiate such changes to this Agreement as may be necessary to restore the balance of consideration hereunder.
-If the Parties are unable to negotiate such changes that are satisfactory to each Party within five (5) Business Days after the PUC Order or the PUC does not accept the changes negotiated by the Parties hereunder, then either party shall have the right to terminate this Agreement by giving written notice of termination to the other Party, in which event this Agreement shall be null and void and of no further force and effect from and after the date of termination.
+If the Parties are unable to negotiate such changes that are satisfactory to each Party within five (5) Business Days after the PUC Order or the PUC does not accept the changes negotiated by the Parties hereunder, then either party shall have the right to terminate this Agreement by giving written notice of termination to the other Party not later than ten (10) Business Days after the PUC Order, or to the extent applicable, not later than five (5) Business Days after the Parties receive notice that the PUC does not accept the negotiated charges, in which event this Agreement shall be null and void and of no further force and effect from and after the date of termination.

+If the PUC has not issued an Order on or before _____, then SELLER shall have the right to terminate this Agreement upon written notice to BUYER at any time prior to issuance of an Order by the PUC.

 ARTICLE 2 TYPE OF TRANSACTION